Professor of Music

 - Artist Diploma, Yale University

-Thomas Clarinetist Thomas Gilmore Masse has enjoyed a distinguished career as an artist, teacher, and arts administrator and has performed as a concerto soloist, chamber musician, and orchestral player throughout the United States, Canada, South America, Europe, and Asia.
+Clarinetist Thomas Gilmore Masse has enjoyed a distinguished career as an artist, teacher and arts administrator and has performed as a concerto soloist, chamber musician, and orchestral player throughout the United States, Canada, South America, Europe and Asia.

-From 2013-2018, he served as Dean of the Stetson University School of Music.
-Mr. Masse is Professor of Music at Stetson, where he teaches clarinet and classes in music literature.
+From 2013-2018, he served as dean of the Stetson University School of Music.
+Masse is professor of music at Stetson, where he teaches clarinet and classes in music literature.

 Prior to his appointment at Stetson, Mr. Masse served in a variety of senior administrative and faculty positions at Yale University, including Deputy Dean of the Yale School of Music, and as Associate Provost for the Arts with academic, financial, and strategic responsibility for the Yale Schools of Architecture, Art, Divinity, Drama, and Music, as well as the Institute for Sacred Music and the Norfolk Chamber Music Festival/Yale Summer School of Art and Music.